From 2015 we are investing £4 million to support work in this area.

 - Alison Judd, DfE

-- George Leckie, Senior Lecturer, University of Bristol
+- George Leckie, Reader in Social Statistics, University of Bristol

 - Tim Birtwistle, Professor Emeritus, Leeds Beckett University